wangzhou/uadk/docs/wd_design.md

 informations are in */sys/class/uacce/[Accel]/*.
 The same name is shared in both devfs and sysfs.
 The *Accel* is comprised of name, dash and id.

+Vendor driver is comprised by two components.
+One is related to channels, and the other is related to algorithms.
+The component related to algorithm that is mentioned in Section Context.

 ```
     struct wd_drv {
         char     drv_name[MAX_DEV_NAME_LEN];